-Certain holders of Consenting Creditors Claims are expected to acquire significant, if not all, the New Equity Interests pursuant to the Plan.
+Certain holders of (i) Consenting Creditors Claims are expected to acquire significant, if not all, New Equity Interests and (ii) Allowed General Unsecured Claims are expected to acquire significant, if not all, GUC Warrants, in each case, pursuant to the Plan.
 Such holders could be in a position to control the outcome of all actions of the Post-Emergence Entities, as applicable, requiring stockholder approval, including the election of directors or managers, without the approval of other stockholders.
 More specific details regarding minority shareholder rights will be provided in any Amended Organizational Documents and any equityholders' agreement provided for in the Plan Supplement, which will also, among other things, specify which entity will issue the New Equity Interests.
 This concentration of ownership and control could also facilitate or hinder a negotiated change of control of the Post-Emergence Entities and, consequently, have an impact upon the value of the New Equity Interests.